Offshore wind power: Offshore wind resources

 Offshore wind resources are by their nature both huge in scale and highly dispersed, considering the ratio of the planet's surface area that is covered by oceans and seas compared to land mass.
 Wind speeds offshore are known to be considerably higher than for the equivalent location onshore due to the absence of land mass obstacles and the lower surface roughness of water compared to land features such as forests and savannah, a fact that is illustrated by global wind speed maps that cover both onshore and offshore areas using the same input data and methodology.

-For the North Sea, wind turbine energy is around 30 kWh/m^{2} of sea area, per year, delivered to grid.
+For the North Sea, wind turbine energy is around 30 kWh/m^{2} of sea area, per year, delivered to the power grid.
 The energy per sea area is roughly independent of turbine size.

 The technical exploitable resource potential for offshore wind is a factor of the average wind speed and water depth, as it is only possible to generate electricity from offshore wind resources where turbines can be anchored.
 Currently, fixed foundation offshore wind turbines can be installed up to around 50 m of sea depth.
 Beyond that, floating foundation turbines would be required, potentially allowing installation at depths of up to 1 km based on currently proposed technologies.

-Based on an analysis of viable water depths and wind speeds over 7 m/s, it has been estimated that there is over 17 terawatt (TW) of offshore wind technical potential in just the 50 countries studied, not including most OECD countries such as Australia, Japan, the United States or Western Europe.
+Based on an analysis of viable water depths and wind speeds over 7 m/s, it has been estimated that there is over 17 terawatt (TW) of offshore wind technical potential in the 50 countries studied, not including most OECD countries such as Australia, Japan, the United States or Western Europe.
 Well-endowed countries such as Argentina and China have almost 2 TW and 3 TW of potential respectively, illustrating the vast potential of offshore wind in such locations.

 Planning and permitting

-Four offshore wind farms are in the Thames Estuary area: Kentish Flats, Gunfleet Sands, Thanet and London Array.
+Four offshore wind farms are in the UK Thames Estuary area: Kentish Flats, Gunfleet Sands, Thanet and London Array.
 The latter was the largest in the world until September 2018.

 It is necessary to obtain several types of information in order to plan the commissioning of an offshore wind farm.
 These include: